ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/01 - Defining project goals, scope, and success criteria/03 - Activity - Create OKRs.md

 		- Bus lines must service at least 50% of the most densely-populated areas of Wonder City.
 		- The project is intended to help improve wait times and increase ridership.
 		- The plan includes a marketing campaign to promote the new lines.
+- **What to do**
-- **Draft your first objective**
+	- **Draft objectives**
 		- **Objectives**
 			- Actively and meaningfully engage the public to generate buy-in and project support.
 			- Make it easy to get around the greater Wonder City area via public transportation.
 			- Promote public transportation as a convenient alternative to driving.
 			- Provide a reliable and consistent public transportation service.
+		- **Objectives have to be...**
+			- **Aspirational**
+				- Is the objective challenging and inspiring?
+			- **Aligned with company goals**
+				- Does the objective support company and/or departmental OKRs?
+			- **Action-oriented**
+				- Does the objective motivate the team to take initiative?
+			- **Concrete**
+				- Can the project team easily grasp the objective?
+			- **Significant**
+				- Will achieving the objective make a meaningful impact or change from where you are currently?